a-3isa/Project-Management-System/README.md

 1. **Database Setup**:
    - Ensure PostgreSQL is installed and running
    - Create a database named `project-management-system`
-   - Update database credentials in `src/app.module.ts` if needed

 2. **Environment Variables**:
    - Create a `.env` file in the root directory